 We Are Committed to Our Clients

-HCM effectively works on our clients behalf, providing support and strategic guidance to help form policy priorities that are impactful and meaningful in the channels of both health and education.
-We tackle the hard stuff, reforming federal financial aid, increasing college attainment and completion rates and ensuring that patient preferences and priorities are at the center of regulatory decision-making.
+HCM effectively works on our client’s behalf, providing support and strategic guidance to help form policy priorities that are impactful in K-12 and postsecondary education, as well as preparing workers and employers for the future.
+We tackle the tough issues, reforming federal financial aid, increasing college attainment and completion rates, and ensuring that policies improve education and career outcomes for underserved communities.

 For 140 years, the Greater Austin Chamber of Commerce has connected the community to make Austin work.
 We invest in a broad range of programs that build and support a prosperous regional economy.
 Leveraging our Opportunity Austin initiative, we help create jobs, recruit job generators, and develop talent.
 We help companies’ startup, expand and innovate.
 We ensure students are workforce ready.
 We push for policy to remain the best place to work, live and play.
 We roll up our sleeves to take on the biggest issues our community cares about like affordability, CodeNEXT and traffic.
 We connect businesses to resources and information to help them network and grow.